lukaofirst/nodejs-user-auth/README.md

 <h2>NodeJS User Auth</h2>

-<p>Project of a API that register, login an user, and how to protects routes.</p>
+<p>Project of an API that register, login an user, and how to protects routes.</p>

 <h4>Technologies and Concepts used in this project</h4>